Russian Warship Headed Towards U.S. Navy Warships Following Syria Airbase Missile Attack

-It has been reported that a Russian warship was spotted headed towards the U.S. Navy warships following Syria airbase missile attack late Thursday night, Fox News reports.
+It has been reported that a Russian warship was spotted headed towards the U.S. Navy warships, following Syria airbase missile attack late Thursday night, Fox News reports.

-A U.S. official announced that Admiral Grigorovich RFS-494 was spotted coming from the Black Sea into eastern Mediterranean on Friday, headed directly towards the USS Ross and USS Porter warships, which were responsible for launching the Tomahawk missiles into the Shayrat airbase in Syria.
+A U.S. official announced that Admiral Grigorovich RFS-494 was spotted coming from the black sea into eastern Mediterranean on Friday, headed directly towards the USS Ross and USS Porter warships, who were responsible for launching the Tomahawk missiles into the Shayrat airbase in Syria.

 ✔RETWEET✔ if you support the President's Tomahawk Cruise Missile attack on Syria.
 Unlike Obama, Trump actually has some balls. #MAGA #tcot pic.twitter.com/Ju84tBirJT